openbmc/docs/designs/pldm-stack.md

 - It should be possible to plug-in OEM PLDM types/functions into the PLDM stack.

+- As a PLDM sensor monitoring daemon, the BMC must be able to enumerate and monitor the static or self-described(with PDRs) PLDM sensors in satellite Management Controller, on board device or PCIe add-on card.

 ## Proposed Design

 This document covers the architectural, interface, and design details.
 It